klaudhaus/lit-up/README.md

 ```

 For production, you should bundle the application code along with dependencies using a tool like `rollup`.

-For a deeper dive into installation, module resolution, development flows and production builds setup see the [Online Guides](https://klaudhaus.com/lit-up/guides).

 ##### Sample App